oytunertass/Library_Service/ReadMe_Report.txt

 ● Availability: users could reach as much as possible(%99).

-Diagrams can be foun in repository
+Diagrams can be found in repository